rohit-purandare/ShelfBridge/wiki/technical/GitHub-Workflows.md

 ghcr.io/rohit-purandare/shelfbridge:1
 ```

-**Technical Implementation:** The workflow uses the `value` parameter in semver tag patterns to explicitly provide the version from release-please outputs (`needs.release-please.outputs.tag_name`), ensuring proper semver tags are generated even when triggered by a push to main instead of a tag push.
+**Technical Implementation:** Due to GitHub's security limitation preventing GITHUB_TOKEN from triggering workflows on tags it creates, the workflow uses the `value` parameter in semver tag patterns to explicitly provide the version from release-please outputs (`needs.release-please.outputs.tag_name`).
+This ensures proper semver tags are generated when release-please creates releases, even though the git tag doesn't exist in the workflow's git context.

 #### 4. **Image Verification**